Transform Text in Photoshop: Distort and 3D Perspective Effects

 In this tutorial, I show you how to transform text with the Distort and Perspective commands in Photoshop!
 Normally, Photoshop doesn't allow us to use Distort or Perspective with Type layers.
 But here, I'll show you a simple trick to unlock both commands and keep your text fully editable.

 I'm using Photoshop CC but any recent version will work.
 Let's get started!

 Adding the text

 The first thing we need to do is add some text.
-Here's an image I've opened in Photoshop to use as a background for my effect.
-I downloaded this one from Adobe Stock:
+Here's an image I've opened in Photoshop to use as a background for my effect (planet photo from Adobe Stock):

 And if we look in the Layers panel, we see that I've also gone ahead and added some text above the image.
 I'll turn it on by clicking the Type layer's visibility icon:

 I'm using a font called Orbitron Bold that I downloaded from Adobe Typekit: